Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Finite-temperature phase diagram and Potts-nematic transition

-The transition temperature $T_c$ into the Potts-nematic ordered phase is obtained from the crossing of the Binder cumulants $U_2 = 2 \bigl(1 - \frac{\langle |\boldsymbol{m}_3|^4\rangle}{2 \langle |\boldsymbol{m}_3|^2\rangle^2}\bigr)$ at different linear system sizes up to $L = 36$.
 As a function of intersublattice coupling $J_{th}$ and fixed $K_{th} < 0$, the transition temperature $T_c$ exhibits a dome-like behavior, shown in Fig.~\ref{Fig:PD}(b).
 Tuning $J_{th}$ acts similarly to tuning an external magnetic field in a triangular Ising AFM~\cite{Metcalf1973, kinzelPhenomenologicalScalingApproach1981}, yet in a fully SO(3) preserving way.
 While $T_c$ approaches zero smoothly as $J_{th} \rightarrow -1$, where the underlying UUD ground state changes into the FM state via a second-order transition, $T_c$ drops abruptly to zero when $J_{th} \rightarrow 0^+$.
 Numerically, we find that $T_c\to0$ for $|J_{th}|<0.005$.
-In both limits, there exist domain wall excitations whose energy approaches zero that disorder the system (see Supp.
-Mat.~\cite{supp}).
-While the behavior as $J_{th} \rightarrow 0^+$ may be indicative of a first-order phase transition, the related triangular Ising AFM in field is known to undergo a KT transition at small temperature and field with similar features~\cite{qianCriticalFrontierTriangular2004}.
+In Sec.~\ref{SM_Peierls_argument}, we show that this vanishing of the critical temperature is driven by the appearance of domain walls whose energy approaches zero in the given limits.
+While the behavior as $J_{th} \rightarrow 0^+$ may be indicative of a first-order phase transition, the related triangular Ising AFM in the field is known to undergo a KT transition at small temperature and field with similar features~\cite{qianCriticalFrontierTriangular2004}.

-The relation of our model to the triangular Ising and Heisenberg AFMs can be further studied by tuning the biquadratic coupling $K_{th}$, which tunes the ``Isingness" of the system.
-As shown in Fig.~\ref{Fig:PD}(c), in the Heisenberg limit when tuning $K_{th} \rightarrow 0^-$ at fixed $J_{th}<0$, $T_c$ approaches the known value of the Potts transition in the Heisenberg AFM~\cite{Seabra2011}, which is indicated by the star for the case of $J_{th}/J_{tt} = -0.5$.
+The relation of our model to the triangular Ising and Heisenberg AFMs can be further studied by tuning the biquadratic coupling $K_{th}$, which tunes the ``Isingness" of the spins as shown in Fig.~\ref{Fig:PD}(c).
+This is the case as large $|K_{th}|$ favors the relative collinear orientation between the triangular and honeycomb spins.
+The mapping of the model, Eq.~\eqref{Eq:Hamiltonian} to the Ising model on the triangular lattice in a magnetic field for large $K_{th}$ is derived in Appendix~\ref{Appendix:Mapping_Ising}.
+In the Heisenberg limit, $K_{th} \rightarrow 0^-$, $T_c$ approaches the known value of the Potts transition in the Heisenberg AFM~\cite{Seabra2011}, indicated by the star for the case of $J_{th}/J_{tt} = -0.5$.
 Potts $T_c$ increases when $K_{th}$ becomes more negative and the system effectively behaves more Ising-like, while still being fully SO(3) invariant.
-For large negative $K_{th}$, $T_c$ saturates at a value that approaches the known transition temperature of the Ising AFM in field~\cite{Metcalf1973,qianCriticalFrontierTriangular2004}.
+For large negative $K_{th}$, $T_c$ saturates at a value that approaches the known transition temperature of the triangular Ising AFM in an external magnetic field~\cite{Metcalf1973,qianCriticalFrontierTriangular2004}.